If you get in trouble while driving in Kansas, you could be ordered by the court to file for an SR-22.

 Commonly called “SR-22 insurance,” an SR-22 isn’t insurance at all.
 Rather, it’s a document your insurance company files with the state to prove you’re covered by the minimum car insurance required to legally drive.

-Here’s a look at how you can get and maintain an SR-22 in the Sunflower State.
+Compare how you can get and maintain an SR-22 in Kansas.

 Do I need SR-22 insurance in Kansas?

 Your state DMV will let you know if you need to file an SR-22.
 In Kansas, you may need to file for an SR-22 if:

 - Your license is suspended due to a safety-responsibility violation or unsatisfied judgment.